Helping millions of people navigate the world of technology.

 Why you should try this: Provides a more accurate transcription (as compared to others in this list).

-Step 2: Tap the three dots.
+Step 2: Tap the three dots icon.

 Voice Memo App iPhone

 Step 3: Now, tap Share.
+Scroll and select Rev from the options.

 Share a Voice Memo